dxw/contracts/agreements/govpress.md

     :	A Proposal is a document containing the information listed in clause 3.2.

     Service Level Agreement
-    :	Service Level Agreement refers to the service levels promised either in the order summary or [_I am not sure where the SLA comes from, if it is published rather than included in an order summary then that could be indicated here_]
+    :	Service Level Agreement refers to the document available at http://dext.ly/sla, which sets out our responsiveness targets.

     Service Usage
     :   Service Usage is the accumulated quantity of hours of computing time and gigabytes of data stored or transferred in a given period.

+    Staging Environment
+    :   A Staging Environment is a private copy of your live website, which can be used to test changes or new content in private before making changes to your publicly available live website.

     Support Ticket
     :   A Support Ticket is a task, created by completing an online form or